 |Kid to Kid®||5%|

-Why do you charge a flat fee for your royalties?
+Why do you charge less royalties than your competitors?

 It also produces contented franchisees.
-A franchisee needs less and less support the longer they have been in business.
-Unfortunately, the longer you have been in business and the more successful your store, the more royalties you pay to a percentage based franchisor.
-This unbalanced approach causes resentment and creates franchisor/franchisee conflicts when franchisees realize all their hard work is only lining the pockets of their franchisor.
+A franchisee needs less and less support the longer they have been in business and so we can get away with charging less for royalties wihc leaves everyone happier in the long run.
 Our system is much fairer for everyone.
 We get paid well for what we do, and the franchisees make more money for working hard.

 Contented franchisees produce fewer lawsuits.
 It's unfortunate but it's the way you have to look at business nowadays.
 Most franchisors have pages and pages of lawsuits.
 We have none.
 Even if a franchisor is doing everything they should be doing, some franchisees will file frivolous lawsuits just to get out of paying those massive royalties.
-With our small, fair, flat fee royalty, our franchisees always feel they are getting their money's worth.
+With our smaller, more fair, royalty, our franchisees always feel they are getting their money's worth.

 Just run the numbers.
 If a franchisees store does $1,000,000, and has a $200,000 resulting net profit before royalties, and then that franchisee ends up forking over $100,000 in royalties and ad funds so that franchisee only ends up with $100,000 in the end, it means an established Hut no. 8 franchisee will ultimate end up making TWICE as much money as one of our competitors based on the same sales!